-Sarah had new neighbours move in next door and was pleased to discover they have children.
+Sarah had new neighbours move in next door and were pleased to discover they have children.

 17/02/21 UK Deaths: 738.
 Harborough Infected: 175.
 Common UK garden animals like hedgehogs, rabbits and even the domestic cat have the potential to harbour new strains of corona-virus, a new study reveals.

-First thing today, Sue made a visit to the dentist for two fillings, a clean and polish.
-I had an early morning emergency call from Jamie to take his rabbit, Maddie to the vets.
+First thing today, Sue visited the dentist for two fillings, a clean and polish.
+I had an early morning emergency call from Jamie to take his rabbit, Maddie to the vet.
 It hasn’t been eating for a couple of days and didn’t look well.